 A variety of industry and economic factors may impact our results of operations and financial condition.
-These factors include:

-- · interest rate trends - $\cdot\,$ the difference between Agency MBS yields and our funding and hedging costs; - · competition for investments in Agency MBS; - · actions taken by the Federal Reserve and the U.S. Treasury; - · prepayment rates on mortgages underlying our Agency MBS, and credit trends insofar as they affect prepayment rates; and - · other market developments.

-In addition, a variety of factors relating to our business may also impact our results of operations and financial condition.
-These factors include:

-- · our degree of leverage;

-- · our access to funding and borrowing capacity;

-- · our borrowing costs;

-- · our hedging activities;

-- · the market value of our investments;

-- · the requirements to qualify for a registration exemption under the Investment Company Act; and

-- \cdot our ability to utilize net operating loss carryforwards and capital loss carryforwards to reduce our taxable income.
+These factors include: interest rate trends; the difference between Agency MBS yields and our funding and hedging costs; competition for investments in Agency MBS; actions taken by the Federal Reserve and the U.S. Treasury; prepayment rates on mortgages underlying our Agency MBS, and credit trends insofar as they affect prepayment rates; and other market developments.
+Ir addition, a variety of factors relating to our business may also impact our results of operations and financial condition.
+These factors include: our degree of leverage; our access to funding and borrowing capacity; our borrowing costs; our hedging activities; the market value of our investments; and the requirements to qualify for a registration exemption under the Investment Company Act; and our ability to utilize net operating loss carryforwards and capital loss carryforwards to reduce our taxable income.

-Dividends to Stockholders

-During the three months ended March 31, 2016, Bimini Capital made no dividend declarations.
-All distributions are made at the discretion of the Company's Board of Directors and will depend on the Company's results of operations, financial conditions, availability of net operating losses and other factors that may be deemed relevant.